Schedule

 • Affiliate marketing looks nothing like it did five years ago.
 Affiliate managers, software providers, and commerce editors will break down how the affiliate landscape is shifting, from platform changes to new attribution models to the publications reshaping how commerce content converts.
 This session offers a current look at what's working in affiliate right now, for brands looking to sharpen their affiliate marketing programs and media looking to maximize their affiliate strategy.

 • You survived OMS 2026.
 Your reward: dogs.
-Hang out with adoptable pups from a local shelter, grab a drink, and take a dog for a walk if you need to stretch your legs.
-While you're at it, meet the crew at Wilderdog, makers of rugged adventure dog gear with a give-back mission supporting shelters and rescues nationwide.
-Fair warning: people have left events like this with a new best friend.
+Hang out with adoptable pups from Asheville dog rescue, Mountain Pet Rescue, and Wilderdog, makers of gear for dogs on adventures.
+You can grab a drink, snuggle some puppies, and take an adoptable dog for a walk around the hotel's greenspace walkways.
+While you're there, chat with the Wilderdog crew about their give-back mission supporting shelters and rescues nationwide.
+Fair warning: people have left events just like this with a new best friend.
+And you can!
+Mountain Pet Rescue will be adopting out puppies and dogs to interested locals (and visitors).

 Where